CSP02/Toggler/README.md

 **Speed:**

-- Speed defines the speed of the toggling that mean how fast it to slide.
+- Speed defines the speed of the toggling that mean how fast it should slide.

 **Example:**